-The SFA is a non-profit international organisation working with the cashmere supply chain, from herders and producers to retailers.
-Our vision is for a responsible & inclusive global natural fibres sector that safeguards the health and well-being of people, animals and the environment.
-The SFA Cashmere Standard (hereafter, the Standard) is comprised of five main principles: effective management; decent work; biodiversity and land use; goat welfare; and fibre quality improvement.
+The SFA is a non-profit international organisation working with the animal fibre supply chain, from herders and producers to retailers.
+Our vision is for a responsible and inclusive global natural fibres sector that safeguards the health and well-being of people, animals and the environment.
+The SFA Animal Fibre Standard (hereafter, the Standard) is comprised of five main principles: effective management; decent work; biodiversity and land use; goat welfare; and fibre quality improvement.